slbailey/Retrovue/docs/components/streaming-pipeline-concepts.md

 ## Overview

-This document captures key architectural concepts for Retrovue's streaming pipeline.
+This document captures key architectural concepts for RetroVue's streaming pipeline.
 These ideas represent the intended design direction but are **not to be implemented yet**.
 They are documented here for future reference once the foundation (Content Library, domain model, and FastAPI integration) is solidified.

 ## Continuous Playback (Perpetual Live Channel)